 Clarity is like having a GPS to guide you in the right direction.
 Adding this component to your management will help you hold employees accountable and provide bigger and better results.

-The second piece in our puzzle to hold employees accountable is providing clear expectations to your team members.
-You need to articulate what everyone must do to achieve the goals, results, and responsibilities you have outlined.
+Clear expectations refer to the need to articulate what everyone must do to achieve their goals, results, and responsibilities.

-The second type of expectation revolves around behaviors.
-Does your team need to conduct themselves in a certain way?
-For example, this applies if you run a customer service department and must follow some guidelines when answering or addressing clients.
+Behavioral | Refers to when your team needs to behave or conduct themselves in a certain way, as requested by the company. | If you have a customer service department and must follow some guidelines when answering or addressing clients. |

 Implications are the piece of the framework that most people need help with.
 If team members are unaware of what’s at stake, why should they believe their actions have any consequences?

-Let me give you an example.
-A few months ago, I got on a call with a manager seeking leadership development through the New Manager Accelerator Live Group Coaching Program.
-I l always like to talk to people before they enter the program because I want to ensure they would be a good fit rather than someone who will not make the most of the program.
+A few years ago, I got on a call with a manager seeking leadership development through the New Manager Accelerator Live Group Coaching Program.
+I always like to address people before they enter the program to ensure they would be a good fit rather than someone who will not make the most of the program.

-When I asked her WHY she was searching for development, she said something very telling.
 She said her manager had put her on a performance improvement plan, prompting her to seek support.

 But then, and this is the telling part, she said, “I kinda feel like my manager is calling my bluff or putting me on this performance plan to scare me into action.”